-What We Spent On A Peppa Pig Birthday Party As A Family On $165K
+What A Bang-Up Peppa Pig Party Cost A Family On $165K

 Raising a child supposedly costs you a quarter of a million dollars, but it can honestly be more daunting to face the idea of spending $80 on bottle nipples in a single month.
 Expense Report gives us a look into the spending, scrimping, and wishing that defines parenthood, from what moms spend on birthdays, to childcare, to sleep, to self-care (we wish!), and beyond.